jeremyButtler/alnSeq/updateLog.md

 - Added in option `-print-position` to include starting and ending base numbers at each line.
   - Always set when output is in the EMBOSS like format.
+- Updated the help message.
+I also made a printHelpMesg function, which adds in the default values in alnSeqDefualts.h/c to the help message and prints it out.
+  This should avoid the help message getting out of date in the future.

 ## Version 20230726